rudderlabs/rudder-sdk-python/README.md

 ## About RudderStack

 [**RudderStack**](https://rudderstack.com/) is a customer data platform for developers.
 Our tooling makes it easy to deploy pipelines that collect customer data from every app, website and SaaS platform, then activate it in your warehouse and business tools.

 More information on RudderStack can be found [**here**](https://github.com/rudderlabs/rudder-server).

 ## Contact Us

-If you come across any issues while configuring or using this SDK, you can start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+For more information on any of the sections covered in this readme, you can [**contact us**](mailto:%20docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.